[For PDF version click here]

-- The Trustees, 12 in number, shall be elected by the members of the Corporation so that one-third of the Trustees shall in each year be elected for a three-year term.
+- The Trustees, 12 in number, shall be elected at the Annual Meeting by the members of the Corporation so that one-third of the Trustees shall in each year be elected for a three-year term.
 No Trustee shall serve more than two consecutive three-year terms.
 Any Trustee who does not attend at least 50% of the meetings in each corporate year, and actively participate in the business of the Society, may be replaced by a majority vote of all the remaining members of the Executive Board.

 - From time to time, the Executive Board may elect, for life, as Honorary Trustees such persons who have demonstrated a long-standing commitment to the goals and objectives of the Corporation.
 They shall be non-voting members of the Executive Board.

 - Any vacancy occurring in the Executive Board during any year shall be filled until the completion of the unexpired term by a majority vote of all the remaining members of the Executive Board present and voting at its first meeting following the creation of the vacancy.